oguru/to-do-list/README.md

 # Todo List Creator

 ## Description
-A to do list creator, made in react to practice utilising CRUD with a database
+A to do list creator, made in React to practice utilising CRUD with a database

 ## Still To Do
 Extend to add authentication, so the user can have their own account and personalised todo lists.\